 In subsequent days and rounds, we drew and painted more, added extra embellishments and got even more 3-D with egg carton eyes and exposed cardboard ridges, etc.

 Maia, my 11-year-old, enjoyed making a cardboard portrait as much as my 7-year-old and her friends.
 In fact, while process art is traditionally associated with younger children, I think that many of the activities in this book can be easily adapted for a range of ages.

 We found this activity so inspiring and could keep going and going.
 Our windowsill is lined with our cardboard faces and I have more ideas for variations.
 I love ideas like this that continue to influence.

 And this is just ONE of the inspiring ideas from Barbara Rucci’s new book!

 The Kids Art Book

 Bar Rucci shows that process art can be beautiful as well as creativity enhancing and developmentally appropriate.
-She wrote Art Workshop for Children in collaboration with Reggio-educator Betsy McKenna, who says:
+She wrote the Art Workshop for Children book in collaboration with Reggio-educator Betsy McKenna, who says:

 “All children need just one adult in their life who will cultivate the dawning of their creative process.”

 I highly recommend you do yourself and your children a favor and get your hands on a copy of this beautiful, colorful, and inspiring book.